ayshafidhakr/hireGlance/README.md

 This project is licensed under a proprietary license.
 See the [LICENSE](LICENSE) file for details.

-Copyright (c) 2024 Fidhaysha.
+Copyright (c) 2025 AYSHA FIDHA.
 All Rights Reserved.